fridaysystems/inventory-presser/readme.txt

 = 11.7.0 =
 This version makes the job of REST API clients that update vehicle data much easier by adding meta fields that overlap and updated all custom taxonomies.

-== History ==

-= Fall 2015 =
-Corey Salzano starts writing this plugin and an inventory importer companion.
-John Norton begins creating a theme and widgets for a front-end.

-= March 2016 =
-The first site using the plugin launches.

-= March 2018 =
-Powering more than 100 websites with version 4.2.0 when REST API endpoints were introduced.

-= December 2020 =
-Version 12.2.1 is submitted to wordpress.org for inclusion in the Plugin Repository.
-Github repo is flipped from private to public.